digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/data-sources/firestore.md

 title: Cloud Firestore
 ---

-ToolJet can connect to **Cloud Firestore** databases to read and write data.
+JumpStart can connect to **Cloud Firestore** databases to read and write data.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the **Cloud Firestore** data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page from the ToolJet dashboard and choose Cloud Firestore as the data source.
+To establish a connection with the **Cloud Firestore** data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page from the JumpStart dashboard and choose Cloud Firestore as the data source.

-ToolJet requires the following to connect to your BigQuery:
+JumpStart requires the following to connect to your BigQuery:
 - **Private key**

 For generating a private key check out **[Firestore's official documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console)**.